Looking for Zoom interview tips? Everyone wants to do their best when trying to get a new job, so keep reading for ideas!

 The first step in preparing for any interview is to research the company.

-Ideally, you would have done this before applying to the job.
+Ideally, you'd have already done this before applying for the job.
 However, if you didn’t, set aside time to review the company’s website to learn more about its products/services, values, and culture before the call.